 Raj Chetty is the William A. Ackman Professor of Public Economics at Harvard University.
 He is also the Director of Opportunity Insights, which uses “big data” to understand how we can give children from disadvantaged backgrounds better chances of succeeding.
 Chetty's research combines empirical evidence and economic theory to help design more effective government policies.
 His work on topics ranging from tax policy and unemployment insurance to education and affordable housing has been widely cited in academia, media outlets, and Congressional testimony....
 Read more about Raj Chetty

 David Cutler has developed an impressive record of achievement in both academia and the public sector.
 He served as Assistant Professor of Economics from 1991 to 1995, was named John L. Loeb Associate Professor of Social Sciences in 1995, and received tenure in 1997.
 He is currently the Otto Eckstein Professor of Applied Economics in the Department of Economics and holds secondary appointments at the Kennedy School of Government and the School of Public Health.
-Professor Cutler was associate dean of the Faculty of Arts and Sciences for Social Sciences from 2003-2008.
+Professor Cutler was associate dean of the Faculty of Arts and Sciences for Social Sciences from 2003-2008 and was named Harvard College Professor from 2014-2019.

 Karen Dynan served as Assistant Secretary for Economic Policy and Chief Economist at the U.S. Department of the Treasury from 2014 to 2017, where she led analysis of economic conditions and development of policies to address the nation’s economic challenges.